benisrael29/face-rec/README.md

 - Persistent face tracking that maintains face identity even with movement
 - Audio greeting when a face is detected
 - Sequential greetings that play different messages on each encounter with the same face
+- Automatic photo capture of each detected face with universal read permissions
 - Customizable voice greeting using your own recorded voice
 - Individual face greeting counter that tracks each detected face separately
 - Daily total greeting counter with persistent storage